MapsPeople/docs/collections/_cms/index.md

 ### Image

-Take a picture of your location and uploaded it here.
-Pictures on locations makes it easier for end users to localize a locations in the real world.
+Take a photo of your Location and upload it here.
+Photos on Locations makes it easier for your users to find a location in the real world.

 ### Image with IndoorView